Concurrent delay in Ontario and beyond

 Schindler Elevator v Walsh Construction

 The project was for the construction of a new hospital in Toronto, which was to be carried out by the Walsh Construction / Bondfield Partnership (WBP), with Schindler hired as the elevator subcontractor.
 Schindler went on to bring a claim for unpaid services and materials against WBP.
 WBP responded with a counterclaim alleging that Schindler had caused delays and that Schindler were liable for their share of delay damages as a result of the various delays which occurred around the same time.
-By recognising that other contractors contributed to the delay in the same period, WPB opened the door to arguments around concurrent delay.
+By recognising that other contractors contributed to the delay in the same period, WBP opened the door to arguments around concurrent delay.

 Defining Concurrent Delay